Wyntuition/jekyll-now/todo/02-work-internal.md

 Communication

+He is also good at presenting technical knowledge.

 Planning and Execution

 Seth was able to produce xPert products while working an intense schedule to get the NRECA RS project live.
 The results were successes in both areas.